Derekyayo/Derekyayo/README.md

 :art: 3D Modelling - Characterization, 3D Builds
 :goal_net: Tactical Management, Performance Analysis, Pre-Post Match Analysis.

-- 🔭 I’m currently working on Developing my Animated Football Series
+- 🔭 I’m currently working on developing my brand as a data analyst.
-- 🌱 I’m currently learning 3D Modelling - Blender
+- 🌱 I’m developing various business, finance, and customer service models.
-- 👯 I’m looking to collaborate on Football Analytics and Gaming
+- 👯 I’m looking to collaborate on data projects.
-- 🤔 I’m looking for help with Game Developers
+- 🤔 I’m looking to help organisations uncover insights with the help of data.
 - 💬 Ask me about Data
 - 📫 How to reach me: yahayausman500@gmail.com